Illness and Absence

 The School Health Service provides advice on the health of children as it relates to their educational needs.
-The School Nurse offers health interviews to all parents at school entry and there is a height and weight check at transfer to secondary education.
-She will refer children to their doctor when necessary.
+The School Nurse offers a height and weight check to Reception pupils and at transfer to secondary education.
+They will refer children to their doctor when necessary.

 In all the above the School Health Service works closely with General Practitioners and other health professions.
 It also supports teachers in those parts of the school curriculum concerned with health education.
 Simple injuries in school are dealt with in the first instance by the schools first aiders who have the support of the School Health Service so far as advice and training are concerned.